Not Declaring Capital Gains Tax: Will You Get Caught?

 What are the risks of not declaring?

-They can go back up to 20 years to investigate tax affairs if they suspect deliberate non-compliance.
-Therefore, it’s important to be transparent about any Capital Gains Tax you may owe.
-And if you’re not sure, seek financial advice.
+HMRC can go back up to 20 years to investigate tax affairs if they suspect deliberate non-compliance.
+Therefore, it’s essential to be transparent about any Capital Gains Tax you may owe.

 Common excuses don’t work

-Some people think they can avoid CGT by gifting assets to family members, selling assets in small chunks over time or using offshore accounts.
-HMRC, however, is wise to these tactics.
-They also have international transparency agreements to share financial and banking information, making it harder to hide money abroad.
+Some people think they can avoid CGT by gifting assets to family members, selling assets in small chunks over time, or using offshore accounts.
+HMRC is wise to these tactics.
+They have international transparency agreements to share financial and banking information, making it harder to hide money abroad.

-How likely is it that I will be caught if I don’t pay?
+How likely is it that I will be caught?

 What you need to know about HMRC’s ‘Connect’ system